graylydia/Election_Analysis/README.md

 <img width="539" alt="winning_candidate" src="https://user-images.githubusercontent.com/103657822/168495698-0d104d62-4c22-4fd6-8a7e-e70980485019.png">
 <img width="230" alt="winning_candidate_txt" src="https://user-images.githubusercontent.com/103657822/168495699-3584f0d5-a871-4c6c-a2a6-e9816cb8e635.png">
 ## Election-Audit Summary
-This python code can very useful in the future for
+This python code can be used in a number of different situations.
+For example, the code could be modified to be used for an election as small as high school president election to as high as the presidential election.
+Additionally, you could modify this code to do recounts.
+If someone were to challenge an election you could use a modified version of this code to recount the ballots in a quick, efficient method.